ZevVladimir/ATHENA/README.md

 ## Python Dependencies
 - I make use of a customized shap fork that is also publicly available at https://github.com/ZevVladimir/shap.
 This is done to just allow for ease of adjusting different fontsizes as well as adjusting certain features in the plots that I want hidden or not.
 This should only impact code run in make_shap_plots.py.
-- We ue Python 3.10.10 and CUDA 12
+- We ue Python 3.10.10
-- For most of the python packages use the requirements.txt file to install
+- For most of the python packages use the requirements.txt file to install `pip install -r requirements.txt`
 - pygadgetreader needs to be cloned and installed from this repository: https://github.com/jveitchmichaelis/pygadgetreader
-- SPARTA needs to be cloned and installed from this repository: https://bdiemer.bitbucket.io/sparta/
+- SPARTA needs to be cloned and installed from this repository: https://bitbucket.org/bdiemer/sparta/src
-- For dask packages that make use of CUDA you can find alternative ways to install at: https://docs.rapids.ai/install/
-    - Currently requires Python 3.10, 3.11, or 3.12

 ## Creating the Datasets